| |

 construction paper (any color), do one of the following:

-- Use a carrot cut in half -- dip in tempra paint and stamp carrot dots
+- Use a carrot cut in half -- dip in tempra paint and stamp carrot dots on the paper

 - Use a bingo dauber and stamp bingo dots on the paper